 As young children, Kira and Algernon were very close.
 They not only lived under the same roof, they slept in the same bed, shared the same bathtub and would sneak off to an isolated cove of Broken Wing Lake to go swimming on hot summer days.
 In harmony with Tamarian custom, they shared a single plate when eating and always fed each other.
 Any time either one of them got into trouble at home, the other did, too.

 Kira learned how to manipulate their mother, so that when Algernon received a beating from their father – sometimes deserved, but often not – Sylvia intervened, more to please her only daughter than to defend her second-born son.
 Sworn to secrecy concerning her sexual abuse, Kira never mentioned the inappropriate conduct to anyone, believing that this was not only normal, but that she somehow deserved to be treated this way.

 At the Temple, however, as whispers about her profligate conduct reached Algernon’s ears, he refused to believe that Kira had been compelled to act against her wishes.
 He began to disdain and disown her, despite Kira’s pleading for help.
 That arrogance cost him, dearly.

-Later, when Sister Astrid approached him for help after Kira ran away from the Sacred Enclosure, Algernon struggled to accept the truth that she’d been acting against her will.
-Yet the strength of his childhood bond overcame the ugly reality that Kira had not only begun working in the sex industry, she’d also become an opium addict.
-Algernon, in Astrid’s company, risked his life by entering a war zone to find Kira and bring her back home.
+Later, when Sister Astrid approached him for help after Kira ran away from the Sacred Enclosure, Algernon struggled to accept the truth that she’d turned to the sex industry as a means of supporting herself.
+Yet the strength of his childhood bond overcame not only that ugly reality, but also that Kira had become an opium addict.
+Algernon, in Astrid’s company, risked his life by entering a war zone to find his twin sister and bring her back home.

 Forgiveness and grace restored the close relationship they’d enjoyed as children, but it took many months for the two of them to re-establish trust.